jamesrobinsonvfx/mplay_batch/index.md

 Installation is easy using [Houdini Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html).

 You can copy this entire folder to anywhere that packages are scanned for.
-Easiest is probably in you `HOUDINI_USER_PREF_DIR/packages` folder.
+Easiest is probably in your `HOUDINI_USER_PREF_DIR/packages` folder.
 Once you've moved it there, just copy/move the package file `mplay_batch.json` directly into `HOUDINI_USER_PREF_DIR/packages`.
 The package is set up by default for this configuration.

-If you'd like to keep this package somewhere else, simply modify the `MPLAY_BATCH_INSTALL_DIR` key to something else, ie `"$HOME/dev/mplay_batch` or `"C:/Users/James/houdini_tools/mplay_batch"`.
+If you'd like to keep this package somewhere else, simply modify the `MPLAY_BATCH_INSTALL_DIR` key to something else, ie `"$HOME/dev/mplay_batch"` or `"C:/Users/James/houdini_tools/mplay_batch"`.
 Just make sure that the `mplay_batch.json` file still lives in a packages folder that Houdini will scan.

 [Back to top](#overview)